 In accordance with the Administrative Procedures Act, PA 306 of 1969, these appendices "do not have the force of law."
+They are not mandatory and are intended for information only.

 This appendix summarizes key provisions of the interim final standard for lead in construction that you as a worker should become familiar with.